Non-NHS Services – fees for private letters, certificates, medicals etc.

 We take part in the national programme, women between 50 and 65 are included.
 The practices are screened every 3 years as a group, appointments will be sent to you.
 Women older than 65 can arrange a mammogram by telephoning 01946 693181.

-Dr White and Dr Smith can do some joint and other soft tissue injections.
-Pease make an appoitmnet to see them to ask about this.
+Dr Smith can do some joint and other soft tissue injections.
+Please make an appointment to discuss this with him.

-All people over the age of 65 or those who have respiratory problems, diabetes or serious illness are advised to have the pneumonia vaccine.
+All people over the age of 65 or those who have respiratory problems, diabetes or serious illness are advised to have a pneumonia vaccine.
 This can be given at any time of year and is normally only given once.
 Patients who have had their spleen removed might need the vaccination repeating.
-Please see the nurses for this.
+Please make an appointment with a member of our nursing team; our receptionists can advise on who is able to carry out vaccinations.

 Post Natal Appointments